ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.5-handlers/README.md

 | in  | Operator is used to check if a value exists in a sequence or not       |

-For more on this, please refer to the documentation: <http://jinja.pocoo.org/docs/2.10/templates/>

 As an example you would like to install an FTP server, but only on hosts that are in the "ftpserver" inventory group.